JiaoZhang-Amanda/CS-interview/Algorithm/Tree Coding.md

 For example,

     1
     \
      3
     / \
     2   4
         \
          5

-Longest consecutive sequence path is 3-4-5, so return 3.
+<br>Longest consecutive sequence path is 3-4-5, so return 3.
 </details>

 <details>